 Underneath this Brute is a desirable starting point: it’s a 2003 Wrangler Rubicon, finished in a rather distinctive shade of gold.
 It uses the Jeep’s desirable 4.0-liter 6-cylinder engine, and it touts a manual transmission, which some enthusiasts prefer for rock crawling.
-This Wrangler has traveled just 29,000 miles from new, and it’s been converted to full air ride suspension for a comfortable ride and for adjustability.
+This used Jeep Wrangler two-door for sale has traveled just 29,000 miles from new, and it’s been converted to full air ride suspension for a comfortable ride and for adjustability.

 Of course, you could just go out and buy a new Gladiator instead of this — especially considering that this Wrangler Brute is offered for $42,995, which is about the going rate of a nicely-equipped Gladiator.
 But you won’t get that single cab look that’s sure to turn the head of every Jeep owner in your area.